nrdxp/nrd.sh/content/blog/closed-openness.md

 The solution lies in courage — both individual and collective.
 A mentor isn't necessarily a role model; I certainly don't recommend anyone follow my difficult path.
 But I can share what I've learned, assist where I can, and contribute to rebuilding a culture of genuine mentorship.

 This isn't about transactions or authority.
 It's about recognizing our dual nature as both teachers and students, experts and beginners.
 True mentorship requires giving and receiving, understanding that our existence is endlessly dynamic — sometimes growing, sometimes shrinking, always changing.

-> "True mentorship requires giving and receiving, understanding that our existence is endlessly dynamic — sometimes growing, sometimes shrinking, always changing."

 I don't have all the answers.
 But I know that taking action aligned with genuine principles, however flawed our execution, matters more than comfortable silence.
 Whether Ekala succeeds or fails, at least I'll know I stood for something I consider to be real.